WANGLAW®™

 States because no country will accept him or her.
 Indefinite detention is a "serious constitutional threat"

-under the Fifth Amendment guarantee of Due Process which is available to all "persons" within the United
+under the Fifth Amendment guarantee of Due Process.
+Under the Constitution, due process is available

-States, including aliens, whether their presence is lawful, unlawful, temporary, or permanent."
-Under the
+to all "persons" within the United States, including aliens, whether their presence is lawful, unlawful,

-U. S. Constitution, only "reasonable" detention is permitted.
-This means that after six months of
+temporary, or permanent."
+Under the U. S. Constitution, only "reasonable" detention is permitted.
+This

-detention, and if deportation did not seem likely in the "reasonably foreseeable future," release on bond
+means that after six months of detention, and if deportation did not seem likely in the "reasonably

-must be accorded priority.
+foreseeable future," release on bond must be accorded priority.

 Proceedings Following Release From Detention